 DKIM helps you in two ways: when you're sending emails and when you're receiving emails.

-When you receive emails, the mail server automatically checks if the email that is sent to you is using a digital signature to verify itself.
+For receiving emails, the mail server automatically checks if the email sent to you uses a digital signature to verify itself.
 If not, the emails will, in most cases, be flagged as spam.
 This is one way to protect you against spam emails, spoofing and phishing attacks.

 Instructions:

 You need to add 4 specific CNAME records.
-Contact our support to get the exact values you need for your domain.
-We're happy to help you!
+Contact our support to get the exact values for your domain.
+We're happy to help!

-At the other host, go once more to the DNS settings.
-This time add the record type: CNAME.
-Add 4 new CNAME records with the values you received from our support.
+At the other host, go to the DNS settings and add 4 new CNAME records with the values provided by our support.

-It usually takes 240 minutes for this DNS change to take effect over the internet; they will not work immediately.
+It usually takes up to 240 minutes for this DNS change to take effect over the internet; they will not work immediately.

 Related articles: